aghand0ur/alighandour-website/content/authors/akawtharani/_index.md

 user_groups:
   - Grad Students
 ---
-I am a CCE grad student with interest in machine learning research.
+I am a CCE graduate student with interest in machine learning research.
 Currently working on a crop classification project using deep learning models.
 My aim is to leave a positive environmental impact through my research work.